 - Narrative discussing the context of the place of donation and the objects to be donated

 What is related use?

 According to the IRS tax code, in order for a donor of tangible personal property to be able to take full advantage of a tax benefit, the charity must use the object in a manner that is related to its exempt purpose.
-Examples would be a painting that is added to the collection of an art museum and a tall case clock created by a regional clock maker given to a historical society.
+Examples would be a painting donated to a university with an art museum and an educational program around the collection; a tall case clock created by a regional clock maker given to a historical society in that region.

 Sources used to determine fair market value and to provide narrative specific to the donation:

 - Auction market for assessment of current market for the particular artist and/or type of work being valued